un-ts/changesets-gitlab/README.md

 #### With Publishing

-Before you can setup this action with publishing, you'll need to have an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) that can publish the packages in the repo you're setting up the action for and doesn't have 2FA on publish enabled ([2FA on auth can be enabled](https://docs.npmjs.com/about-two-factor-authentication)).
-You'll also need to [add it as a custom environment variable on your GitLab repo](https://docs.gitlab.com/ee/ci/variables/#custom-cicd-variables) with the name `NPM_TOKEN`.
-Once you've done that, you can create a file at `.gitlab-ci.yml` with the following content.
+There are two ways to authenticate with npm when publishing:

+1. Trusted Publishers (recommended): Configure npm Trusted Publishers for your GitLab pipeline (see the npm docs: <https://docs.npmjs.com/trusted-publishers#supported-cicd-providers>).
+When the pipeline runs, npm will inject an `NPM_ID_TOKEN`, you do NOT need to set `NPM_TOKEN`, and no `.npmrc` file is required—the npm CLI exchanges the identity token automatically.
+2. Classic Automation Token: Create an [npm automation token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) (without 2FA on publish) and add it as a [custom environment variable in GitLab](https://docs.gitlab.com/ee/ci/variables/#custom-cicd-variables) named `NPM_TOKEN`.

+For any of the methods, create a file at `.gitlab-ci.yml` with the following content:

 ```yml
 stages: